Early Warner of Risks Are Rarely Taken Seriously

 A Network of Relations Between the State and the Nuclear Lobby

-It was a “human disaster”.
-This is due to the network of relations between the state and the nuclear lobby.
-In July 2017, a court found that the state was also guilty.
-The state and the nuclear power plant operator Tepco were guilty of negligence.
-Tepco should have been obliged to take precautions against tsunamis.
+The disaster was described as a “human-made catastrophe,” attributed to the close network of relations between the state and the nuclear lobby.
+In July 2017, a court found that the state was also at fault.
+Both the state and Tepco were found guilty of negligence, as Tepco should have been required to take precautions against tsunamis.

 The Volkswagen Emissions Scandal

-The Early Warner are Rarely Taken Seriously
+The Early Warners are Rarely Taken Seriously

-• “This risk is so impossible, just forget it!”
+• “This risk is so unlikely—forget it!”

 • Political or personal interests